Callan Target Date Index™

 Click on the various vintage years to see the performance over time.

-As equity markets continued to deliver strong returns following the tumultuous first quarter of 2020, the spread between the best- and worst-performing managers within the Target Date Index narrowed after widening the previous quarter.
+Following the tumultuous first quarter of 2020, equity markets continued to deliver strong returns into 2Q21.
+The spread between the best- and worst-performing managers within the Target Date Index widened after narrowing the previous quarter.
 The 10th percentile manager gained 5.9% while the 90th percentile manager rose 4.9%.
-In contrast, the one-year spread widened further to 9.0 percentage points from the previous quarter’s 6.2 points.
+In contrast, the one-year spread narrowed to 5.3 percentage points from the previous quarter’s 9.0 points.

-The S&P 500 followed three previous quarters of gains with a 6.2% rise in 1Q, while global ex-U.S. equity indices delivered lower, albeit positive, returns.
-On the other hand, the Bloomberg Barclays US Aggregate Bond Index fell by 3.4%.
-The strong performance of equity relative to fixed income led longer-dated vintages, with their relatively large equity allocations, to outperform near-dated vintages.
-The median 2050 TDF manager gained 5.2% while the median 2020 TDF manager rose 1.7%.
-In addition, the median 2050 TDF’s trailing one-year return (+52.4%) well exceeds that of the median 2020 TDF (+26.7%).
+The S&P 500 followed four previous quarters of gains with an 8.5% rise in 2Q21, while global ex-U.S. equity indices delivered lower, albeit positive, returns.
+Fixed income, represented by the Bloomberg US Aggregate Bond Index, underperformed equity markets, which spurred longer-dated vintages—with their relatively large equity allocations—to outperform near-dated vintages.
+The median 2050 TDF manager gained 6.6% while the median 2020 TDF manager rose 4.3%.
+In addition, the median 2050 TDF’s trailing one-year return (+37.2%) continues to exceed the median 2020 TDF’s return (+19.1%) by a wide margin.

 Expense Ratio Analysis